The Sound of Goodbye (Perpetuous Dreamer song)

 "The Sound of Goodbye" is a song by Dutch disc jockey and producer Armin van Buuren under his alias Perpetuous Dreamer.
 It features uncredited vocals from Dutch singer Elles De Graf.
 The song was released on 31 August 2001 in the Netherlands on Armind as 12" vinyl and CD Maxi Single.
 It is included in van Buuren's compilation album 002 Basic Instinct.

 It is considered as one of the most important trance works of van Buuren's career.
 The song received great success, charting at number one on the US Hot Dance/Disco Chart.
 The Armin's Tribal Feel is the official version in the Netherlands, whereas the Above & Beyond Remix gained more success in the UK and in the US.
-The song is rerelease on 28 October 2007 as "The Sound of Goodbye 2008" with a remix by Simon & Shaker.
+The song was rereleased on 28 October 2007 as "The Sound of Goodbye 2008" with a remix by Simon & Shaker.

 Background

 Van Buuren declared in an interview that "The Sound of Goodbye" comes from the experience of a heartbreak during the summer of 2000 when he broke up with his former girlfriend in his personal life.
 He wanted to vent out his emotions and feelings in the song, created in one night.
 The song was his mourning and healing process.